uhppoted/uhppoted-app-home-assistant/README.md

 ### Alpha Release

-**NOTE**: The _Alpha_ release is a first release and is entirely a **use at your own risk/discretion**.
-It has had **very limited** testing and you could quite conceivably lock yourself out of your own home. i.e. have a backup plan (and/or a fire axe ready).
-It is also quite likely that you will have to reconfigure your system again with each new release i.e. it is for the brave and adventurous who like living on the edge.
+**NOTE**: The _Alpha_ release is a first release and is entirely **use at your own risk/discretion**.
+It has had **very limited** testing - you probably won't lock yourself out of your own home (unless of course it's late at night and pouring with rain) but have a backup plan (and/or a fire axe ready).
+It is also reasonably likely that future releases may require you to reconfigure your system again i.e. it is for the brave and adventurous who like living on the edge.

 The installation below is entirely manual and installs the project as a _Home Assistant_ _custom component_.

-1. Create the `config/custom_components` subdirectory under the _Home Assistant_ folder, if it does not already exist and create the `__init.py__` file:
+1. Create the `config/custom_components` subdirectory under the _Home Assistant_ folder (if it does not already exist) and create the `__init.py__` file:

 ```
 cd <Home Assistant>